 Full Time MBA

-In a span of two years, students can qualify the MBA degree by attending regular classes, clearing semesters, doing presentations, performing internships and so on.
+In a span of two years, students can qualify for the MBA degree by attending regular classes, clearing semesters, making presentations, doing internships, and so on.
 If calculated in terms of class hours, then for regular MBA students it sums to around 600 hours.
-The depth of syllabus and strength of curriculum is maximum when it comes to full-time MBA of two-year duration.
+The depth of syllabus and strength of curriculum is maximum when it comes to a full-time MBA of two-year duration.